-- Your annual percentage yield (APY) would be 5.12 percent.
+- Your annual percentage yield (APY) would be 5.12%.

 - You would earn $51.16 in interest over the year.

+The difference might seem small, but it adds up.
 With every $1,000, you’ll earn a bit more.
-Over time (and as you deposit more), the process will continue to snowball into bigger and bigger earnings.
-If you leave the account alone, you’ll earn $53.78 in the following year (compared to $51.16 the first year).
+As time passes, and as you deposit more, the process will continue to snowball into bigger and bigger earnings.
+If you leave the account alone, you’ll earn $53.78 in the following year, compared to $51.16 in the first year.

 - Interest is the money you owe when borrowing or receive when lending.